Kasper Schmeichel: Leicester goalkeeper set for Nice medical after agreement reached

 Leicester goalkeeper Kasper Schmeichel is set to sign for French club Nice.

-The 35-year-old Denmark international will undergo a medical with the Ligue 1 club in the next 24 to 48 hours after an agreement was reached between the clubs.
+The 35-year-old Denmark international has arrived in France and will undergo a medical with the Ligue 1 club after an agreement was reached between the clubs.

 Speaking at the weekend, Leicester manager Brendan Rodgers admitted Schmeichel would be allowed to end his 11-year stay at the King Power Stadium if he found a new club.